Carrots Are Orange

 Sylvester and the Magic Pebble

 The message that having the courage to believe you don’t need more or something else to be fulfilled in life carries a lot of weight.
 Honestly, I could go on and on about this book.
-So, do yourself a favor, go pick up a copy!
+So, do yourself a favor, and go pick up a copy!
 You’ll be happy you did so!

 Books to teach a child about courage Pete and Pickles